software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }

-> Exercise 10
+> Exercise 14
 >
 > Fix the reading recommendation deletion implemention as instruced above.

 {: .important-title }

-> Exercise 11
+> Exercise 15
 >
 > Implement the tasks of the second user story, "As an anonymous user I want to sign in so that I can manage my personal reading recommendations".
 >
 > Tips for implementing the tasks:
 >
-> - See how the `/api/users/current` REST API endpoint is implemented in the [UserRestController](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/controller/UserRestController.java) class in the authentication example project
+> - To know whether to show the "Add a reading recommendation" button in the frontend, you'll need to implement a REST API endpoint which returns the authenticated user.
+See how the `/api/users/current` REST API endpoint is implemented in the [UserRestController](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/controller/UserRestController.java) class in the authentication example project
 > - [Spring Security with Thymeleaf](https://www.baeldung.com/spring-security-thymeleaf)
-> - You can sign out by visiting <http://localhost:8080/logout> in a web browser.
-You can also add a "Sign out" link to the navigation bar
+> - You can sign out by visiting <http://localhost:8080/logout> in a web browser

 {: .important-title }

-> Exercise 12
+> Exercise 16
 >
 > Implement the tasks of the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
 >
-> Put the business logic of "creating a reading recommendation for a user" into the `createRecommendation` method implemented in exercise 6.
-These changes will probably break the tests implemented in exercise 7.
-Fix the existing tests, and test that the user is correctly associated with the user (similarly as with the category).
->
 > The "Edit" link and the "Delete" button should only be visible in the reading recommendation list if the user has added the reading recommendation.

 {: .important-title }

-> Exercise 13
+> Exercise 17
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.

 {: .important-title }

-> Exercise 14
+> Exercise 18
 >
 > Deploy the final version of the application to Render and make sure that the application works properly in the production environment.